 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

 Wausau Bird Club has a member on the Marathon County Forest Citizens’ Advisory Subcommittee of the Marathon County board of Supervisors representing bird watching.
 While being only an advisory group the County’s Supervisors are made aware of issues the various members groups they represent are interested in.
 Plus the subcommittee is charged at times with polling their group about issues the county forest administrator is concerned with.
+In 2017 the Wausau Bird Club and birding community worked with the County Forest Administrator on the issue of logging and Cerulean Warbler presence.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 The city of Wausau has granted an exemption to Tribute Golf Course to allow the planting of native grasses and wildflowers on the course.
 The Park Department has purchased an additional 6.2 acres adjacent to the Eau Claire River Conservancy and Sports Complex created on the former Holtz-Krause Landfill.
+Tribute Golf course has obtained an exemption to the mowing ordinance.
+They have let areas go natural by adding native plantings and by not mowing.
+See the two aerial photos showing the extra restored habitat.
+The course also has a bluebird trail.

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.